top of page

 Special Note:

-The Meskel Festival itinerary is shown below, however you can click on the Timket Festival PDF to view the alternate itinerary.
+The Timket Festival itinerary is shown below, however you can click on the Meskel Festival PDF to view the alternate itinerary.
 This is the exact same itinerary but in a different order to accommodate the festival dates

 DATES, PRICES & AVAILABILITY